 Originally posted on the Duke University Press blog, here.

 Affect theory is an approach to culture, history, and politics that focuses on nonlinguistic forces, or affects.
 Affects make us what we are, but they are neither under our “conscious” control nor even necessarily within our awareness—and they can only sometimes be captured in language.
-Religious Affects offers an introduction to affect theory that’s accessible to a range of backgrounds.
-It shows how affect theory can be linked to other conversations happening in the humanities—including Michel Foucault’s “analytics of power,” new attention being paid to animals, the study of secularism, and my home field of religious studies.
+Affect theory can be linked to other conversations happening in the humanities—including Michel Foucault’s “analytics of power,” new attention being paid to animals, the study of secularism, and my home field of religious studies.
 Affect theory helps us understand power by encouraging us to think of power as theater.

 One of the background figures of affect theory, Princeton psychologist Silvan Tomkins, began not as a psychologist, but as a playwright.
 This interest in theater stayed with Tomkins while he was coming up with the ideas that would become affect theory.
 He’s a drama kid at heart—and affect theory is a drama kid’s understanding of people and their relationships.
 Drama kids know that acting isn’t about memorizing words on a page.
 Although learning 300 lines of text might seem hard, it’s actually the easiest part of an actor’s job.
 Acting is about taking those lines and packing each and every word—and the spaces between the words—with emotional nuance.